-At Hermes, we have been active stewards for over 30 years and have had a systematic stewardship programme in place for more than 15 years.
+At the international business of Federated Hermes, we have been active stewards for over 30 years and have had a systematic stewardship programme in place for more than 15 years.
 For us, the impact of engagement is clear.
 In 2018, we engaged with 746 companies on 2,084 issues and objectives.
 We have made significant progress and effected real change on the companies with which we have engaged.